HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

 ## 6. Mapping

- - Compile the code in *ground_computer* folder in ROS workspace on the ground conputer.
+ - Compile the code in *ground_station* folder in ROS workspace on the ground computer.

  - Create a new folder *~/output/pose_graph/* on the onboard computer to store the pose graph generated during mapping.
 Run ```./sensing_estimation.sh```.
 (It is highly recommended that the rviz statement be manually commented out to save computing resources.)